-Of all infectious disorders, Pneumonia accounts for 18.3% of deaths in children aged younger than 5 years.
-This makes it a single largest infection-causing death.
+Of all infectious disorders, Pneumonia accounts for 18.3% of deaths in children aged younger than five years.
+This makes it the single most considerable infection-causing death.

 Pneumonia is a form of acute respiratory infection.
 It can be caused by any viruses, bacteria, or fungi infection.

-Infants younger than 3 years and people older than 65 are mostly affected by such infection because of weak metabolism.
+Infants younger than three years and people older than age 65 are affected mainly by such infection because of weak metabolism.

-One or both the lungs can get affected by pneumonia.
-One can also get attacked by pneumonia unknowingly, and doctors call this walking pneumonia.
+One or both the lungs can get affected by Pneumonia.
+Unfortunately, one can also get attacked by such an infectious disease unknowingly, and doctors call this walking Pneumonia.

 - Chest pain when you breathe or cough